stevus/web-browser/README.md

 ## Javascript Engine

 A Javascript engine consists of a Lexer and a Parser.

+This module is entirely separate from the Browser Engine.

 Several of these tend to be tied to a particular rendering engine.